Festive Cherry Cobbler Bars is an easy dessert recipe that your family will love.

-These Cherry Cobbler Bars were inspired by a few different images of Cherry Bars floating around the web lately (especially one from The Recipe Critic).
-I usually prefer a made-from-scratch approach, but I’ve had a can of cherry pie filling sitting around in the pantry for some time now and I wanted something I could put together easily, since I had company coming & chores to do.
+These Cherry Cobbler Bars were inspired by a few different images of Cherry Bars floating around the web lately.
+I usually prefer a made-from-scratch approach, but I've had a can of cherry pie filling sitting around in the pantry for some time now and I wanted something I could put together easily, since I had company coming & chores to do.
 I whipped together a simple impromptu batter, that was sort of halfway between a pound cake and a pancake, spread some at the bottom of a baking dish, topped with the cherry pie filling and dollops of batter (like little dumplings), then popped it in the oven.

 If you have a can of cherry pie filling on hand, whip up a batch of this easy dessert.